Slyder7634/uniconnect/README.md

 ## ✨ Features

-UniConnect is packed with features for both students and faculty, creating a centralized hub for all academic needs.
+UniBridge is packed with features for both students and faculty, creating a centralized hub for all academic needs.

 ### For Students:
 - **Personalized Dashboard:** A quick overview of upcoming classes, GPA, and recent announcements.